mo1234-bit/RISC-V/README.md

 # FloatCore-RV32IF — Pipelined RISC-V Processor with FPU and UVM Verification

+FloatCore-RV32IF is a custom 5-stage RISC-V processor implementing the RV32I base ISA with single-precision floating-point support.
+The project combines RTL microarchitecture, floating-point arithmetic optimization, FPGA synthesis, and a UVM verification environment with constrained-random program generation, scoreboarding, functional coverage, and regression tests.

 ## What problem does this project solve?

-Implementing a pipelined processor with floating-point support requires solving three hard problems simultaneously: pipeline hazard correctness across integer and FP instruction streams, IEEE 754 compliant arithmetic at acceptable throughput, and verifying that all hazard combinations are actually exercised.

-Many educational processor projects focus on only one of these dimensions.
-This project attempts to address all three in a single integrated design: microarchitecture, floating-point execution, and coverage-driven verification.
+A pipelined processor with floating-point support must handle several interacting correctness challenges: integer/FP pipeline hazards, multi-cycle FPU stalls, cache and memory dependencies, branch misprediction recovery, and floating-point result correctness.
+This project addresses these challenges in an integrated processor design and verifies them using coverage-driven UVM tests.

 ## What was implemented?